taylordunn/dunnr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `dunnr` is to compile various helper functions and lists that I frequently use.
-Mostly, it has functions for plotting in `ggplot2`.
+The goal of `dunnr` is to compile various helper functions, templates, and lists that I frequently use.

 ## Installation